ahmadijmail/Reading-Notes/FrondEnd/Redux-Toolkit/Redux-Toolkit.md

 createAsyncThunk: accepts an action type string and a function that returns a promise, and generates a thunk that dispatches pending/fulfilled/rejected action types based on that promise

-createEntityAdapter: generates a set of reusable reducers and selectors to manage normalized data in the store The createSelector utility from the Reselect library, re-exported for ease of use.